Run a persistent baking node (DEPRECATED)

 One advantage of setting up the node and baker daemons as services is that it can automatically relaunch the daemons if they stop working, or when the machine restarts.
 No additional action is needed from the user side.

 (Note that systems relying on a Ledger hardware wallet will need to have the PIN input again after a power failure.
-In these cases only using a UPS can ensure a truly persistent system.)
+In these cases only using a can ensure a truly persistent system.)

 Systemd is a set of system software components necessary for Linux operation.
 In particular, it exposes a set of daemons: systemd